- About MASBIRT TTA

 STAT published an article in May 2016 that describes the impact of FASD in adults: He stumbled on a hidden epidemic of brain damage.
 The culprit?
 Alcohol.

-The CDC put out a resource about preventing neonatal abstinence syndrome.
+The CDC put out a resource about preventing neonatal abstinence syndrome and collaborative for alcohol free pregnancy: partnering for practice change.

 SAMHSA's Data Spotlight released in September 2013 reports that 18% of pregnant women drink alcohol during early pregnancy.